What do you think of these traditions?

 Take some time to reflect on some of your own traditions.

-For instance, what traditions do you or your church community have with respect to baptism; to the Lord’s Supper or communion?
-Are these traditions expressing or contradicting what the Bible says to followers of Jesus.
+For instance, what traditions do you or your church community have concerning baptism; to the Lord’s Supper or communion?
+Are these traditions expressing or contradicting what the Bible says to followers of Jesus?

 What traditions do you practice in dealing with the poor and marginalized in your community; in deciding how you dress in public (e.g., 1 Timothy 2:9 – modesty); in caring for the environment; in conducting business; in speaking about others whether friends, enemies, or strangers; in caring for your parents or aged people generally?
 What commands, instructions, or desires does God communicate in the Bible on these matters?